openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/05-implement-rest-application.md

 The `quarkus.optaplanner.solver.termination.spent-limit` property is set to 10 seconds, which means that the solver will stop solving after 10 seconds and return the best result found so far.

 ## Running the Application
-Since we still have our application running in Quarkus dev-mode, we can simply access the Swagger-UI of our application by clicking [here](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).
-Hitting this endpoint will force the OptaPlanner Quarkus application to do a hot-reload, and recompile and deploy the changes we made in our application "on-the-fly".
+Because we still have our application running in Quarkus development mode, we can simply access the Swagger-UI of our application by clicking [here](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).
+Hitting this endpoint will force the OptaPlanner Quarkus application to do a hot-reload and recompile and deploy the changes we made in our application "on-the-fly".

 You will see our `/knapsack/solve` RESTful API listed.
 We can now fire a RESTful request with a knapsack problem to this endpoint.
-We wil do this from the terminal using cURL.
-Note that it will take 10 seconds for the response to return, as we've set the OptaPlanner termination strategy to 10 seconds:
+We will do this from the terminal using cURL.
+Note that it will take 10 seconds for the response to return because we've set the OptaPlanner termination strategy to 10 seconds:

 `curl --location --request POST 'http://localhost:8080/knapsack/solve' \
 --header 'Accept: application/json' \